Lampranthus aurantiacus Schwantes

 How to Grow and Care

-Water the plants immediately after planting, but then let the top inch (2.5 cm) of soil dry before watering again.
+Water the plants immediately after planting, but let the top inch (2.5 cm) of soil dry before watering again.
 Water your plants in this manner through the first spring and summer they are in place.
-They are drought-tolerant once established, when they will need watering only during extended dry periods.
+They are drought-tolerant once established when they need watering only during extended dry periods.